 When clients talk about wanting to be the 'best versions' of themselves, I ask them to check what soil they're planting their intentions in.
 If they're coming from a place of judgment and rejection of the current 'version' of themselves, their efforts are likely to be an uphill struggle leading to unsustainable results.
 Self-sabotage patterns reflect unmet emotional needs and hidden beliefs (e.g. "I don't deserve to be successful" etc.) rather than fundamental character flaws that need to be fixed.
-Once we can identify these patterns with care and understanding, being our 'best version' comes with ease.
+Once we can identify these patterns with care and understanding, we shift into greater presence, and being our 'best version' comes with ease.